It is with teary, beery sadness that we must relay that the recently-saved Gladstone Arms could be about to close after all.

 Simon Lord came on next and sang some simple, effecting acoustic songs in his idiosyncratic style, with a dry humour.
 He doesn’t need my praise though.
 The South Londoner is a successful producer, composer and sought-after vocalist.
 He was in Simian, who had a huge hit with Justice’s remix of their track We Are Your Friends and is now in The Black Ghosts, another successful electronic band.

-The music got meatier and beatier the later it got (so I’m told).
+As the afternoon turned to night, the music got meatier and beatier.
 The little boozer generates a great atmosphere for the kind of shanty mind-trips bands like The Billy Bones can take you on.
-The bands will play on, somewhere, if the The Glad goes under.
+The bands will play on, somewhere, if The Glad goes under.
 But these songs, these stories, need a better reason to leave Borough than a return on someone’s investment.
 At least the emotional investment of nights at The Glad have paid dividends beyond a balance sheet.
 But wouldn’t it be sweet if the next generation could inherit what we all have on Lant Street?